 or two-page synopsis plus the first 50 pages.
 If we're interested

 in reading more of your prose, we will ask you to send the rest.
 Please submit these via our online submissions system.
-Be sure to include if the work is "prose" or "poetry" in the comments section.
+Be sure to include if the work is fiction, non-fiction or poetry in the comments section.

 to include on your manuscript's title page: